getnamingo/registrar-onboarding/README.md

 - Admin interface: [https://onboarding.namingo.org/registry.php](https://onboarding.namingo.org/registry.php)

-- Move config.php.dist to config.php and add your details.
-Also, customize the contract at contract.tpl
+- Rename config.php.dist to config.php and configure your details.
+Also, customize the contents of the contract by editing the `$CONTRACT_HTML` variable in contract.tpl

-- Put your secure username and password in registry.php

 ## TODO